A Tower Garden in Your Classroom

 Most types of Lettuces and herbs grow quickly and easily in a classroom.

 Growing on a Tower Garden gives your students the opportunity to plant the seeds, watch them sprout, and take care of the seedlings until they’re placed into the Tower Garden.
 Once in the Tower Garden, the weekly maintenance is all it takes to complete the growing cycle.
 Not only science, but math, English, and other areas can be taught.

 Once plants have matured, your students will be able to harvest and eat what they’ve grown right in their own classroom.
 I had a teacher tell me her students would eat lettuce they grew on a Tower Garden even though they wouldn’t touch the lettuce on their food tray.
 It’s true that if you grow it, you’ll eat it.

-A broad range of curriculum is available to help you in your classroom.
+A broad range of Tower Garden curriculum is available to help you in your classroom.

-For bundle pricing for schools or any other questions, contact Steve Koontz at email@example.com.
+Find out where to buy a Tower Garden.
+For pricing for schools or any other questions, contact Steve Koontz at email@example.com.